 Capital movements between CEMAC members and third countries are permitted, provided that proper supporting documentation is available and prior notification is given to the exchange control authority.
-With respect to inward or outward foreign direct investment, investors are required to declare to the Ministry of Finance transactions above CFA100 million (approximately \$225,000), and they must provide such notification within 30 days of the realization of the relevant transaction.
+With respect to inward or outward foreign direct investment, investors are required to declare to the Ministry of Finance transactions above CFA100 million (approximately \$200,000), and they must provide such notification within 30 days of the relevant transaction.
 The Bank of Central African States' decision to continue monitoring outward transfers, combined with its cumbersome payment system, has led many to conclude that controls on transfers remain in force.

-Local and foreign investors, including some U.S. firms, have found Cameroonian courts too complicated and costly to resolve their contract or property rights disputes.
+Local and foreign investors, including some U.S. firms, have found Cameroonian courts unreliable, susceptible to external political and commercial influence, and too costly to resolve their contract or property rights disputes.
 Additionally, even with a favorable court judgment, enforcement of such a ruling under local law can be problematic.